Laura Hill Chapman: Career

+Personal life and death

+Chapman was the niece of Hall of Fame Baseball Player Mickey Cochrane.
+She died on August 17, 2021, at the age of 86.

 Research

-Chapman has written several art education books, most regard how to implement art correctly into your own classroom.
-She has published thoughts on the state of art education and what needs to change for the future.
+Chapman wrote several art education books, most regard how to implement art correctly into your own classroom.
+She published thoughts on the state of art education and what needs to change for the future.

-Chapman has created art education curriculum packages for schools to purchase and implement.
+Chapman created art education curriculum packages for schools to purchase and implement.
 An example of this is the Adventures in Art curriculum.
 It comes with lessons related to standards and the examples pertaining to lessons.
 It includes a teacher and student edition.

 No Child Left Behind (No Child Left Behind in Art): She has worked for over 40 years in support and improvement of Art Education Curriculum.
 She has been an advocate for Art Education to stay in Schools since the 1970s.
 The implementation of No Child Left Behind by policy makers / people who had little to no Art Education or expertise caused problems in the Art Education world.
 It is the most detrimental in poor socioeconomic areas in the 2000s, even though Arts are considered core subjects in No Child Left Behind.
 Laura Hill Chapman often questions its methods to improve public schools and how this big idea of education is becoming a rote memorization based education through standardized testing.

 Chapman was a Summit participate in 2008 of a group of scholars, stake holders, and friends of Art Education by the National Art Education Association that convened at the Aspen Institute to engage in a deep discussion about the future of visual arts in education.
 This meeting was very focused on student learning in a visual age.
 It captures the possible important outcomes of Art Education in the United States.
 It was basically an in depth discussion on critical issues in the field of Art Education today and how these people can make it more influential.